wp-plugins/magic-post-listing/readme.txt

 *   Default layout shows filtered posts/pages using a simple structure.
 This layout is useful for using as recent posts widget or using in a theme with customized style.
 It has list/grid option as well.
 *   Light-slider layout shows filtered posts/pages in a slider using a jQuery plugin.
 There are some useful options for this layout in MPL so you can configure it in a way that you like easily.
+*   Animate layout shows one of filtered posts/pages at once and navigate to next post using a nice animation.
+This layout included in MPL PRO.
+*   Caption layout shows all of filtered posts/pages at once.
+By hovering mouse on each post, post title and/or post content will show using a caption style.
+This layout is part of MPL PRO.
+*   Ticker layout shows all filtered posts/pages using a breaking news style one by one.
+This layout is included in MPL PRO as well.

 **Developers**